hack12rb/image_denoising/README.md

 The model uses a CNN architecture with multiple convolutional and upsampling layers.
 The architecture effectively captures and removes noise from the input images.
 Key specifications include:
 - **Framework:** TensorFlow/Keras
-- **Layers:** Multiple convolutional layers with ReLU activation and upsampling layers.
+- **Layers:** Multiple convolutional layers with LeakyReLU activation and upsampling layers.
 - **Optimizer:** Adam
-- **Loss Function:** Mean Squared Error (MSE)
+- **Loss Function:** Binary_crossentropy

-The model achieved an average PSNR (Peak Signal-to-Noise Ratio) of 17.99 dB.
+The model achieved an average PSNR (Peak Signal-to-Noise Ratio) of 17.62 dB.

-## Dataset

-The dataset comprises pairs of noisy and clean images.
-It is assumed to be organized in directories as follows:
-- `train/`: Contains training images
-- `test/`: Contains testing images

-## Setup Instructions

 ### Prerequisites